Scientific Name

 Description

-Agave 'Blue Glow' is a beautiful slow-growing succulent that forms a solitary rosette of chalky blue-green leaves with thin bright red margins edged with an even thinner yellow line.
-The rosette grows up to 2 feet (60 cm) tall and 3 feet (90 cm) in diameter.
-Leaves are up to 18 inches (45 cm) long and 1.5 inches (3.8 cm) wide.
-They have finely toothed margins and a sharp red terminal spine.
-The rosette is monocarpic, blooms once, then dies, usually after about 10 to 15 years when it sends up an erect, unbranched, up to 10 feet (3 m) tall spike.
-Flowers are yellow to greenish-yellow, up to 3 inches (7.5 cm) long, and appear in summer clustered along the end of the spike.
+Agave 'Blue Glow', also sold as Agave 'Shaka Zulu', is a stunning succulent that forms a solitary, beautifully symmetrical rosette of chalky blue-green leaves with thin bright red margins edged with an even thinner yellow line.
+The rosette grows slowly and can reach up to 2 feet (60 cm) in height and 3 feet (90 cm) in diameter.
+The leaves are lance-shaped, measuring up to 18 inches (45 cm) long and 1.5 inches (3.8 cm) wide, and have finely toothed margins and a sharp red terminal spine.
+When backlit by the sun, the red and yellow colors on the margins of the leaves are particularly showy.

 How to Grow and Care for Agave 'Blue Glow'

-Light: These plants require full sun to part shade.
-If you are growing Agaves indoors, choose a bright, sunny window with as much sun as possible.
-Agave plants love going outside from spring to fall.
+Light: For optimal growth, Agave 'Blue Glow' requires full sun to partial shade.
+If you are growing it indoors, choose a sunny window with as much sunlight as possible.
+From spring to fall, it enjoys being outside.

-Soil: Agaves will tolerate most soils as long as they have good drainage, but they prefer sandy or rocky soil.
+Soil: This plant can tolerate most soil as long as it has good drainage but thrives in sandy or rocky soil.

-Repotting: When the pot becomes full of roots, it has become pot-bound.
-If you notice your Agave becoming pot-bound, repot it with new soil in a new pot that is just slightly larger than the old one.
+Repotting: If you notice your Agave 'Blue Glow' becoming pot-bound, repot it with fresh soil in a new pot slightly larger than the old one.
+Give the plant a week or so to readjust before you water it again.

 Learn more at How to Grow and Care for Agave.